Antiholomorphic correspondences and mating I: realization theorems: Introduction

-Our main theorem, which settles the modified Bullett-Freiberger conjecture in the antiholomorphic setting, shows that all maps in $\mathcal{F}_d$ can be mated with the anti-Hecke group $\pmb{\Gamma}_d$ as correspondences (see Theorem~\ref{mating_existence_thm_precise} for a precise statement).
+Our main theorem, which settles the parabolic Bullett-Freiberger conjecture in the antiholomorphic setting, shows that all maps in $\mathcal{F}_d$ can be mated with the anti-Hecke group $\pmb{\Gamma}_d$ as correspondences (see Theorem~\ref{mating_existence_thm_precise} for a precise statement).